DAO Governance Attacks

 OpenZeppelin Governor with snapshot voting, 48h+ timelock, 4%+ quorum, proposal threshold, voting delay, and an Emergency DAO multisig for critical response.
 Defense-in-depth.

-These advanced patterns separate junior auditors from senior researchers.
+These patterns are what separates junior auditors from senior researchers.
 The Smart Contract Hacking course covers governance attacks, flash loans, oracle manipulation, and more.
 Join 2,000+ security researchers in our Discord community.

 "If I use OpenZeppelin Governor, my governance is safe."